-In this course, we will explore the social, cultural, economic, and political lives of Americans during the 20th century (from the late 19th century to roughly 2000).
+In this course, we will explore the social, cultural, economic, and political lives of Americans during the 19th century.
 Their experiences varied depending on time and place and were often determined by race, gender, and class.
 Students will explore these experiences by reading and interpreting a variety of primary source documents (e.g., personal letters, public speeches, songs, and newspapers advertisements) and documentary films.
 A textbook will provide the historical context in which to place the primary sources and films.
 The goal of the course is for students to think critically about primary source documents and other information to create a meaningful historical narrative.